NEW IRS LEVY LAW CHANGE

 The Tax cuts and Jobs Act of 2017, the tax reform law enacted in December, extended the time limit for filing an administrative claim and for bringing a suit for wrongful levy from nine months to two years.
-If an administrative claim for return of the property is made within the two year period, the two year period for bringing suit is extended for 12 months from the date of filing the claim or for six months form the disallowance of the claim, whichever is shorter.
+If an administrative claim for return of the property is made within the two year period, the two year period for bringing suit is extended for 12 months from the date of filing the claim or for six months form the disallowed time of the claim, whichever is shorter.
 You may want to consult a Tax Resolution Services firm if that happens.
 The change in law applies to levies made after Dec.
 22, 2017, and on or before that date, if the previous nine month period hadn't yet expired.
 That in essence is the new IRS levy law change.

-Any questions about the new IRS levy change, or if yu have an IRS levy and need help, call us at 1-888-689-7861, for a free tax resolution services consultation.
+Any questions about the new IRS levy change, or if you have an IRS levy and need help, call us at 1-888-689-7861, for a free tax resolution services consultation.
 You may also want to consider the tax relief options available, including the IRS Fresh Start Program,